rafaelsf80/demo-gke/README.md

 ## Demo 2: Load Balancing with nginx using an ingress object

 See info on ingress object [here](http://blog.kubernetes.io/2016/03/Kubernetes-1.2-and-simplifying-advanced-networking-with-Ingress.html)

-Kuberenetes supports by default a network load balancer.
+Kubernetes supports by default a network load balancer.
 For HTTP load balancer, you should use an Ingress object instead

 ```
       # Create cluster on Google Container Engine (by default, it creates 3 nodes)
       gcloud container clusters create demo-nginx
 	  # OPTIONAL: if more than 1 cluster, make sure you will act on your cluster
 	  gcloud container clusters get-credentials demo-nginx
 	  # Create a pod with a single nginx server